flaviagiammarino/blog-website/blog/chronos_bedrock.rst

 - ``requirements.txt``: The list of dependencies that need to be installed in the Docker container.
 - ``Dockerfile``: The file containing the instructions to build the Docker image.

-You can download the files directly from our `GitHub repository <https://github.com/flaviagiammarino/machine-learning-blog/tree/main/chronos_bedrock/>`__.

 .. raw:: html

     <p>